olegprotech/java-interviews/text-scanning-offline/README.md

 So what we can have is:
 * Producer
   * Separate thread that pre-fetches the file sequentially and populates the queue of tasks.
   * Runs in the loop.
 Checks the queue size.
-If it's less than the target length, creates the next task.
+If it's less than the target length, creates the next scanBlockOfChunksTask.
   * Increments the total number of blocks
 * Task Queue
   * FIFO
   * LinkedList a
 * Task Scheduler
-  * Takes the task from the queue and sends to ExecutionService
+  * Takes the scanBlockOfChunksTask from the queue and sends to ExecutionService
-  * Removes the task from the queue
+  * Removes the scanBlockOfChunksTask from the queue
 * Task
   * Has the block of input
   * Has the block number